 And when you’re not skiing….

-Don’t forget all the other fun activities you can have in the snow – toboggan hire is widely available for around $10/day and is great family fun.
-Then there’s always building a snowman and a good old fashioned snowball fight – both free!
+Don’t forget all the other fun activities you can have in the snow – toboggan hire is widely available for around $10/day and is great family fun (although note, not in Cardrona where tobogganing is banned!)
+Then there’s always making snow angels, building a snowman and a good old fashioned snowball fight – all free!

 See here for a guide to finding hot pools all over NZ – great for rejuvenating achy bodies!